-Check out the seafood display inside the shop – it it looks full, stick around and dig in.
+Check out the seafood display inside the shop – if it looks full, stick around and dig in.
 If it’s nearly empty, give it a miss, as they’re due for another shipment.

 I recommend the large sashimi platter.
-For around IDR 80k you can’t go wrong, with 4 slices from 5 different cuts if fresh fish.
+For around IDR 80k you can’t go wrong, with 4 slices from 5 different cuts of fresh fish.

 Address: Jl.
 Sunset Road No.77 X, Seminyak